sec-bit/mle-pcs/fft/reversed-bit-order.md

 ## 2. Why FFT produces result in reversed bit order?

+What if we want the result in natural order?

-First, we know what to do in the first step of FFT.
+First, we know what to do in the first level recursion of FFT.

 $$
 f(x) = C_0 + C_1 x + C_2 x^2 + \cdots + C_{n-1} x^{n-1}